 Husky Village Apartments (HV) – Juniors and Seniors

 Residence Life Staff

-The Residence Life staff is committed to providing an atmosphere of learning and growth that will facilitate a holistic experience in the context of university community.
-Residence Life professional staff, Resident Directors (RD) and Resident Assistants (RA) work together in developing a community conducive to student growth -- spiritually, academically, physically, and socially.
+The Residence Life staff is committed to providing an atmosphere of learning and growth that facilitates a holistic experience in the context of university community.
+Residence Life professional staff, Resident Directors (RD) and Resident Assistants (RA) work together in developing a community conducive to student growth — spiritually, academically, physically, and socially.

 Residence Life Expectations